amiran-gorgazjan/express-nextjs-typescript-skeleton/README.md

 # express-nextjs-typescript-skeleton
-A full starting point for a Next + Express + TypeScript server, with TypeScript support for Express routes
+A full starting point for a fullstack Express+Next.js project.
+Both the backend and frontend support TypeScript.